pearcej/complex/_sources/ScaleFreeNetworks/BarabásiAlbertModel.rst

+..
+Copyright (C)  Jan Pearce
+    This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.

 .. _SFN_6:

 Barabási-Albert Model
 ---------------------

 In 1999 Barabási and Albert published a paper, “Emergence of Scaling in Random Networks”, that characterizes the structure of several real-world networks, including graphs that represent the interconnectivity of movie actors, web pages, and elements in the electrical power grid in the western United States.

 They measure the degree of each node and compute ``PMF(k)``, the probability that a vertex has degree ``k``.
 Then they plot ``PMF(k)`` versus ``k`` on a log-log scale.
 The plots fit a straight line, at least for large values of ``k``, so Barabási and Albert conclude that these distributions are heavy-tailed.